Fredric G. Levin College of Law

 Admission to the College of Law is determined by the applicant’s potential for success in law school, the legal profession and other law-related careers.
 An applicant’s credentials are measured against others applying to the same class.

 Applicants must hold a bachelor’s degree from a qualified institution and have an acceptable grade point average and a satisfactory score on the Law School Admission Test (LSAT).
-The median LSAT score and undergraduate grade point average for the most recent entering class is 158 and 3.50 (4.00 scale), respectively.
+The median LSAT score and undergraduate grade point average are approximately 160 and 3.69 (4.00 scale), respectively.

 Detailed admission information is available from the law school.